alexatwoodhead/ompare/README.md

 There are in-page links to quikcly jump to a given section for long reports.
 Also At the start of each section is an in-page link back to the top of the report, to speed up navigation.
 Each section has an Item counter, useful for discussion of differences in a team call.
 The "From Environment" column is useful in the case of class dependencies where we display the names of sub-classes that may be affected / impacted.
 Subsequent columns are for each logical target environment where differences exist.
+Reminder you can have 2 or 20 target environments to compare against, and the reporting will still be expected to be quick.
-Extra means a resource is additional in a *target environment* (TEST) than compared with *From Environment* (BASE).
+*Extra* class means a whole resource is additional in a *target environment* (TEST) than compared with *From Environment* (BASE).
-Missing means a resource is missing in a *target environment* (TEST) than compared with *From Environment* (BASE).
+*Missing* class means a whole resource is missing in a *target environment* (TEST) than compared with *From Environment* (BASE).
-For classes sub-types have their own descreet section.
+For sub-types have their own descreet section.
 This is followed by a bulleted list of sub-type name.
-For example names of properties or Methods with actual difference.
+For example names of properties or Method Signature or Method Implementation with actual difference.

 ![Create New Report 3](docs/img/AddNewReport_3.png)